 To establish films as a unique calling card for Taiwan and its cultural wealth, the Ministry of Culture launched the nation's first-ever National Film Institute on July 28, 2014.
+The complex is expected to to be completed by 2020.

 The functions of the National Film Institute will be handled by the Taiwan Film Institute (TFI, 國家電影中心), an agency responsible for collecting, restoring, preserving, and researching on films made in the Republic of China (Taiwan).